 Several gift agreements contain a clause which allows the Foundation to use accumulated funds for other than their restricted purpose if the funds do not accumulate to a certain level by a certain date.
 The funds are classified as temporarily restricted until the endowment terms are met.
-Net assets of \$50,193 and \$21,587 were reclassified to permanently restricted net assets under these agreements during the years ended June 30, 2016 and 2015, respectively.
+Net assets of \$50,193 were reclassified to permanently restricted net assets under these agreements during the year ended June 30, 2016.
+There were no such reclassifications for the year ended June 30, 2017.